Dioben/RI2021/assignment2/readme.md

 This process leads to the generation of 2 types of files:
 1. An index file that has a term, document appearance count, filenumber, and file offset per line
-2. Merged index files, containing \n-separated lists of integers which are document IDs and use gaps for storage efficiency
+2. Merged index files, containing \n-separated lists of value pairs which are document IDs and term scores, and use gaps for storage efficiency

 This program supports the following parameters: